 The small arms world is ripe with contradictions.
 In the edifice of ballistic paradox, there resides the haunting presence of some immortal designs.
-These concepts were likely never expected to live into our modern age by their designers and those who originally adopted them.
+Most of these were likely never expected to live into our modern age by their designers and those who originally adopted them.
 Some think that the golden days of our armed tradition are long past, but I beg to differ.
-We live today in an era that idealizes the past while we have an uncertain future in terms of small arms and ammunition development.
+We live today in an era of ammunition, one that idealizes the past, but has an uncertain future in terms of small arms and ammunition development.

 A common argument I get into with other gun people is the case of the .276 Pedersen.
 Many of the original Garand rifles were chambered for this round and it was a ballistic improvement over the .30-06 in service at the time.
 The cartridge was very similar in size to the modern 7mm-08 and offered the American soldier a superior system to any other in service at the time at a weight savings over competing cartridges.

 The small bore race began decades before the .276 Pedersen was designed and featured rounds that still exist today such as the 7.92x57mm, 6.5x55mm, 7x57mm, and .303 British.
 The main difference between these rounds?
 The four listed were adopted by various militaries while the .276 foundered and eventually was dumped for the .30-06.

 Ultimately, the .30-06 lived on and is still among the most popular calibers worldwide.
 But why would the .276 not reach the fame some believe it deserved seeing as how it was supposedly better, logistics aside?
 That’s where fashion comes into play.